-Currently, although the need for cloud engineers is significant and is expected to grow even higher over the next decade, only Montgomery College and College of Southern Maryland offer similar programs at the certificate and associate degree levels.
-Although the anticipated need for employees in the state is in the thousands, there are only a few hundred students in the respective programs.
+Currently, although the need for cloud engineers is significant and is expected to grow even higher over the next decade, only Montgomery College and College of Southern Maryland offer similar programs at the associate degree level.
+Although the anticipated need for employees in the state is in the thousands, there are only a few hundred students in the respected programs.

-The number of graduates for this cloud computing certificate is projected to be ten by year two, with the expectation of doubling this number this number to 20 by year five.
+The number of graduates for this cloud computing degree is projected to be ten by year two, with the expectation of doubling this number to 20 by year five.